3.6 STL decomposition

 On the other hand, STL has some disadvantages.
 In particular, it does not handle trading day or calendar variation automatically, and it only provides facilities for additive decompositions.

-It is possible to obtain a multiplicative decomposition by first taking logs of the data, then back-transforming the components.
-Decompositions between additive and multiplicative can be obtained using a Box-Cox transformation of the data with \(0<\lambda<1\).
-A value of \(\lambda=0\) corresponds to the multiplicative decomposition while \(\lambda=1\) is equivalent to an additive decomposition.
+A multiplicative decomposition can be obtained by first taking logs of the data, then back-transforming the components.
+Decompositions that are between additive and multiplicative can be obtained using a Box-Cox transformation of the data with \(0<\lambda<1\).
+A value of \(\lambda=0\) gives a multiplicative decomposition while \(\lambda=1\) gives an additive decomposition.

 The two main parameters to be chosen when using STL are the trend-cycle window